lixpaulian/dacq/README.md

 > SDI-12 stands for serial data interface at 1200 baud.
 It is a standard to interface battery powered data recorders with micro-processor based sensors designed for environmental data acquisition (EDA)."

 ## Version
-* 1.5.3 (May 9, 2021)
+* 1.5.4 (Feb 1, 2024)

 ## License
 * MIT

 ## Package
-The class is provided as an xPack and can be installed in an Eclipse based project using the attached script (however, the include and source paths must be manually added to the project in Eclipse).
-For more details on xPacks see https://github.com/xpacks.
-The installation script requires the helper scripts that can be found at https://github.com/xpacks/scripts.
+The class is provided as an xPack (for more details on xPacks see https://xpack.github.io).
+It can be installed in an Eclipse based project using either `xpm` or the attached script (however, the include and source paths must be manually added to the project in Eclipse).
+Of course, it can be installed without using the xPacks tools, either from the repository or manually, but then updating it later might be more difficult.

+Note thathe xPacks project evolved with the time.
+Initially it was based on shell scripts, but the current version is based on a set of utilities, in partcular `xpm` plus a json description file.
+This project supports both versions, therefore you will still find the `xpacks-helper.sh` script in the `scripts` subdirectory, as well as the `package.json` file for `xpm'.
+However, the script based version is deprecated and will not be supported in the future.

 ## Dependencies
 This software depends on the following packages, available as xPacks: